-Lauren comes to us from our parent nonprofit, DonorsTrust, where she was the Outreach Manager.
+Lauren comes to us from DonorsTrust, where she was the Outreach Manager.
 Lauren has spent her career helping connect people with opportunities in the free-market movement — first as a Grants Coordinator at the Charles Koch Foundation and then in various grants and outreach related roles at DonorsTrust.

 Lauren is a Midwesterner at heart, adopted Southerner, and lover of all things outdoors.
 Originally from Illinois, she moved east for her undergrad studies at Grove City College, and then south to DC where she spent the better part of a decade.
-She lives in Winston-Salem, NC, with her husband and two daughters, who are young capitalists in training.
+She lives in the mountains of Asheville, NC, with her husband and two young daughters, who are young capitalists in training.

-Katy Ranville (soon-to-be Gambella!) is Talent Market’s Network Engagement Manager.
+Katy (Ranville) Gambella is Talent Market’s Network Engagement Manager.